eccenca/braine/webclient/README.md

 ## BRAINE Webclient

-The Client UI Application was developed with the intent to facilitate Connector deployment tests.
+The Client UI Application was developed with the intent to facilitate BRAINE Service Orchestration.

 Before starting, the following repository containing the project must be cloned locally: